 Slow-cooker Beef Stew

-- 1 tsp salt, plus extra to taste
+- 1 tsp sea salt flakes, plus extra to taste

-- ½ tsp cracked black pepper, plus extra to taste
+- ½ tsp freshly cracked black pepper, plus extra to taste

 - 3 tbsp olive oil